 Northwood - east side of Town of Mooresville, northern and eastern Brown Township, and northwestern Madison Township, including Pioneer Country Estates, Marleywood, Roberson Woods, 1/3 of Country Manor, Roberson Village, and Karrington Estates.

 Waverly - all of Harrison Township and southeastern Madison Township, including Vista Ridge, Laurel Ridge, Woodland, and the Town of Waverly.
+Students living in The Enclave of Heartland Crossing (at the corner of Paddock and County Line Road) also attend Waverly Elementary.

 Kindergarten Bus Orientation